Lynaiss/Portfolio/README.md

 sitemap.xml

+(not tested, use at your own risk) sitemap-pages.xml

 12. Here is a backup code for gtag, in case elements of it get fudged.

 <!-- Global site tag (gtag.js) - Google Analytics -->